ExpertIce Badges

 When an individual passes away with or without a will, their estate must go through the probate process in the probate courts.
 The purpose of probate is so that the will can be proven in court, if one exists, and so that the correct heirs or beneficiaries can receive the correct assets.
 Also, during this process the courts ensure that any creditors of the decedent are paid in full.

-The Oregon legislature has carved out a special exception to the regular probate process in what is known as “small estate probate.”
-Here, the time to completion is greatly reduced, as are the attorney fees and court filing fees.
-This article will introduce you to the main points of small estate probate as seen from the viewpoint of an experienced Portland probate lawyer.
+The California legislature has carved out a special exception to the regular probate process in what is known as “small estate probate.”
+Here, the time to completion is greatly reduced, as are the attorney fees.
+This article will introduce you to the main points of small estate probate as seen from the viewpoint of an experienced Folsom probate lawyer.

 Regular Probate: Timeline and Costs